Ramona-Lozon/lozon_ramona_crushing_bugs_hw_2/README.md

 the images are children of the puzzle zone once they have been dropped in the puzzle

-so we can add in code that removes all children of the drop done when a condition is true
+so we can add in code that removes all children of the drop done when a something happens

+then we can add an event listener that will trigger when the reset button is pressed

+so when the event listener is triggered, all children (images) of the drop zone will be removed